 Dr. Hebert then chose to further specialize by completing a fellowship in Genitourinary Reconstructive Surgery at the University of California, Irvine.
 This specialty treats conditions such as urethral stricture disease, erectile dysfunction, Peyronie’s disease, male urinary incontinence, bladder neck contracture, scrotal lymphedema and hidradenitis, and adult hypospadias.
 Currently, Dr. Hebert works at Georgia Urology’s newest location in East Cobb.

 Dr. Hebert has authored several published research articles and book chapters, and has presented her work at professional meetings throughout the U.S. She holds many accolades and awards, including the Eugene C. St. Martin, MD Award for Excellence in Urology and the Satish V. Karnik Award for Excellence in Urology Practice, Patient Care, Mentorship, and Teaching.
-She is a member of the American Urological Association, the Alpha Omega Alpha Honor Medical Society, the Society of Genitourinary Reconstructive Surgery, and the Society of Women in Urology.
+She is board certified by the Diplomates of the American Board of Urology, a member of the American Urological Association, the Alpha Omega Alpha Honor Medical Society, the Society of Genitourinary Reconstructive Surgery, and the Society of Women in Urology.

 Dr. Hebert’s enjoyment of her career is also reflected in her hobbies.
 When she isn’t traveling with her husband, she enjoys refinishing and refurbishing wood furniture.
 This mirrors her passion for surgical reconstruction by transforming pieces into something with new form or function.